-The first semester you will study theoretical, analytical and practical aspects of environmental chemistry.
+The first semester of Environmental Chemistry at Stockholm University you will study theoretical, analytical and practical aspects of environmental chemistry.
 The second semester includes compulsery courses, for instance a course about risk assessment of environmental contaminants.
 The second year the education comprises eligible courses, including a master thesis project focusing on environmental chemistry.

 The programme comprises of two compulsory courses (30 higher education credits) and a degree project of at least 30 higher education credits, and additional optional courses up to 120 higher education credits.

 The programme is closely related to research at the department and is designed to cover most specializations within environmental chemistry.

 The programme provides knowledge and skills that form a useful foundation for both postgraduate studies and a professional career, both domestically and abroad.

 - An academic degree (i.e. a Bachelor’s degree or the equivalent, at least 180 ECTS.)
 Stockholm University does accept applicants in their last year of Bachelor's studies.
 See note below: Previous university records